Evaluation Metrics

 Compute n-gram recall between candidate and the references summaries.

-• candidate::AbstractString = Input candidate summary, to be scored against reference summaries.
+• candidate::AbstractString - Input candidate summary to be scored against reference summaries

-• n::Integer = Order of NGrams
+• n::Integer - Order of n-grams

-Returns a vector of Score
+Return a vector of Score objects.

 See Rouge: A package for automatic evaluation of summaries